honpong/AprilTag-Win/README.md

 # Intel SLAM

-An egomotion estimation library from the Sensor Fusion team, formerly RealityCap.
+An egomotion estimation library, originaly from RealityCap, now developed by the SLAM team.

-It consists of tracker that combines a stream of data from an accelerometer, gyro, greyscale camera, and optionally a depth camera into an estimate of the rotation and translation of the device itself.
+It consists of tracker that combines a stream of data from accelerometers, gyros, greyscale cameras, and optionally a depth cameras into an estimate of the rotation and translation of the device itself.

 The main interface to the library can be found in [rc_tracker.h](corvis/src/tracker/rc_tracker.h).